Typing Spoken Words

 BRIEF RATIONALE: This treatment works on writing single words to dictation and typing skills.

-In Typing Spoken Words, you will. hear a word and spell it using the keyboard.
+In Typing Spoken Words, you will hear a word and spell it using the keyboard.
 You can replay the audio any time using the audio button.
 The treatment auto-adjusts in difficulty based on performance.

 HINT: A hint button is available in the lower-left corner of the screen to auto-fill the first empty space with the correct letter.
 Using the hint will mark the item as incorrect (as it was not answered independently), but may help you complete the written word.